 We recognize that sex with a partner isn’t always an option, but this shouldn’t stop you from enjoying a healthy sex life.
 For many people, self-love can create the same positive benefits as sex, including better sleep, lower stress levels, and an improved body image.
 This is especially true when you are able to reach climax.

 We know sex or self-love makes you feel better, but can it really affect the quality of your sleep?
-In a study conducted by CQ University in Australia, Dr. Michele Lastella and his colleagues found that 64 percent of adults surveyed felt that sex resulting in an orgasm helped them sleep better.
+In a study conducted by CQ University in Australia, Dr. Michele Lastella and his colleagues found that 64 percent of adults surveyed felt that sex before bed resulting in an orgasm helped them sleep better.

 Good Sex Life = Good Sleep (and Vice Versa)